 - Check several more folders in the Library to completely delete the MacKeeper app leftovers.
 For example, clean cache for MacKeeper and MacKeeper Helper (username folder/Library/Caches); eliminate all LaunchAgents and LaunchDaemons that contain words 'mackeeper' or 'zeobit' in their name (in username folder/Library; an example of MacKeeper LaunchDaemon name - /com.mackeeper.MacKeeper.plugin.AntiTheft.daemon.plist).

-- To get rid of annoying pop-ups and their intrusive ads, you should go to your browser’s preferences and remove all the extensions for MacKeeper.
+- To stop mackeeper pop ups and their intrusive ads, you should go to your browser’s preferences and remove all the extensions for MacKeeper.

 - It is also essential to check the Privacy tab, turn to managing website data mode and remove all MacKeeper’s cache and cookies.